Yukon Photon XT Digital Night Vision Rifle Scope

-Our tests revealed that the Yukon Photon XL 4.6x42L has a shooting distance of up to 200 metres, when used with the in-built laser IR.
+Our tests revealed that the Yukon Photon XL 4.6x42L has a detection range over 250 metres, when used with the in-built laser IR.
 (See the video frames below taken at 150m and 200m)

 These two images above are illuminated with the in-built 780nm laser infrared illuminator, set to full power, with the Yukon Photon XT brightness control set to medium.